DangeL187/erax/README.md

  │  because of ducks!
  ├─ failed to create user
  │   ├─ code: 503
+ │   ├─ info:
+ │   │   This is a really
+ │   │   really long information.
  │   ╰─ user_error: An account with this email already exists.
- ╰─ email already in use
+ ╰─ email is already in use
 ```

 Check out the full [example](https://github.com/DangeL187/erax/blob/main/examples/main.go)